KaanAres10/License-Plate-Recognition/README.md

 - Category 2: 60%
 - Category 3: 30%
 - Category 4: 0%

-- System performs as expected on Category 1.
+-System performs as expected on Category 1.
 In Category 2, the non-cut nature of the video causes errors.
 In Category 3, multiple plates and lower resolution reduce accuracy.
 Category 4 was not prioritized.
 ---

 ## Weaknesses of the Current System